-Starting at the Heritage Museums and Gardens of Dorchester County in Cambridge, the visitor will get a broad introduction to the “work and family” of Dorchester County.
-The Neild Museum focuses on the agricultural history of the county, going back to when the first settlers came ashore here.
+Embark on a self-guided tour at your own pace by starting at the Heritage Museums and Gardens of Dorchester County in Cambridge, where you will get a broad introduction to the “work and family” of Dorchester County.
+This museum campus – home of the Dorchester County Historical Society – includes the Neild Museum, which focuses on the agricultural history of the county, going back to when the first settlers came ashore here.
 The Robbins Heritage Center explores the Native Americans of the area through artifacts.
 Canning, Timbering, Marine Trades and Hunting and Trapping are touched upon, placing them in the county’s timeline.
 The War of 1812 Exhibit features a British encampment with authentically reproduced equipment, clothing and fire arms.

-Next, the group will visit the Richardson Maritime Museum or the Ruark Boatworks to further explore Dorchester’s maritime influence.
-Docents will describe the artifacts and boat builders will explain the customs and practices of different sea men and water families in the region.
+Your next stop is the Ruark Boatworks, which is part of the Richardson Maritime Museum, where you can further explore Dorchester’s maritime influence.
+Docents will describe the artifacts, and boat builders will explain the customs and practices of different sea men and water families in the region.

-Ending at the Harriet Tubman Museum, learn about this heroine’s family, history and accomplishments.
+Also downtown is the Harriet Tubman Museum, where you can learn about this heroine’s family, history and accomplishments.
 There were several stages to Tubman’s work and they are all explored in this venue.

-For information on these and other tours, contact Heritage Museums and Gardens of Dorchester, 410.228.7953, firstname.lastname@example.org or www.dorchesterhistory.org.
-HM and G of D is the home of the Dorchester County Historical Society.
+Do check with the sites in advance for their hours.
+For information on these and other tours, contact Heritage Museums and Gardens of Dorchester, 410-228-7953, firstname.lastname@example.org or dorchesterhistory.com.
+Heritage Museums and Gardens of Dorchester is the home of the Dorchester County Historical Society.